-1 Plant Materials
+Plant Materials

-The leaves of Nymphaea lotus used in this experiment were collected from Iwo in Osun State, Nigeria.
+The leaves of N. lotus used in this experiment were collected from Iwo in Osun State, Nigeria.
 They were identified by a botanist in the herbarium of the Pharmacognosy Department, Faculty of Pharmacy, Obafemi Awolowo University, Ile Ife, Nigeria, where a voucher specimen was kept with the voucher number FPI 2539.
 The leaves were washed, air-dried, and then pulverized using a mortar and pestle.

 Extraction Procedure

 One hundred grams of the pulverized, air-dried leaves of Nymphaea lotus were dissolved in 500 mL of distilled water in a conical flask.
-The mixture was shaken vigorously for six hours and then allowed to stand for 72 hours.
+The mixture was shaken vigorously for 6 h and then allowed to stand for 72 h.
 It was subsequently filtered using Whatman (No. 1) filter paper, and the filtrate was evaporated at 50 °C in a desiccator [13].

 Anima Materials

-Healthy Swiss male albino mice weighing between 20 and 30 grams were obtained from the Animal House of Ladoke Akintola University of Technology in Ogbomosho, Oyo State, Nigeria, for this study.
-The animals were maintained in a favourable environment with a temperature of 22.5 ± 2.0 °C and relative humidity ranging from 56% to 63%, following a 12-hour light/dark cycle.
+Healthy Swiss male albino mice weighing between 20 and 30 g were obtained from the Animal House of Ladoke Akintola University of Technology in Ogbomosho, Oyo State, Nigeria, for this study.
+They were maintained in a favourable environment with a temperature of 22.5 ± 2.0 °C and relative humidity ranging from 56 to 63%, following a 12-hour light/dark cycle.
 Their cages were cleaned daily to remove bedding and excreta.
 The mice were fed pelletized food sourced from Ladokun Feeds, Nigeria Limited, and had access to fresh water ad libitum during the acclimatization period.
 The animals were allowed to acclimate to the laboratory environment for 14 days before the experiments commenced.
 They underwent an overnight fasting period before the procedures.
-For the investigation, the mice were randomly assigned to five groups: one control group, one standard drug group, and three test groups receiving 200 mg/kg, 400 mg/kg, and 800 mg/kg.
+For the investigation, the mice were randomly assigned to five groups: one control group, one standard drug group, and three test groups receiving 200, 400, and 800 mg/kg.
 The drugs were administered via the intraperitoneal route in each group.
 All experimental protocols regarding animal safety and care were strictly followed.

 Drugs and chemicals

 All drugs and extracts were freshly prepared on the days of the experiments and were dissolved in normal saline.
 The ELENL was first dissolved in water to improve its solubility before being diluted in normal saline.
 The vehicle, normal saline, was administered at a volume of 10 mL per kg of body weight.
 The drugs used included normal saline (Dana Pharmaceuticals, Nigeria), haloperidol, apomorphine hydrochloride, risperidone, and ketamine hydrochloride (Sigma Aldrich).
 The chemical used was ethanol (Sigma-Aldrich, St. Louis, USA).

-Methodology

-4.1.
 Acute Oral Toxicity Study